| 1 | Common garter snake |

 The garter snake which all others are judged against.
 The common garter snake is the most widespread reptile, not just snake, in the whole of North America.
 It inhabits every lower 48 US state except Arizona, and is the sole snake found in the frigid Northwest Territories (NWT) region of Canada.
 It may, just may, reach southeastern Alaska (still unconfirmed).

-At a maximum of 137.2cm, this is one of the larger garter snake members.
 For reasons nobody knows, common garter snakes can cope with far more varied habitats than their cousins.
 Thick forests, town gardens, and rocky shrubland are acceptable, with only deserts being truly out of bounds for them.

 Nevertheless, their favourite spots are undoubtedly grassy meadows not far from streams or ponds.
 These moist zones are home to their favourite prey, amphibians and earthworms.
 Common garter snakes are non-aggressive, but manufacture a few toxins in their saliva, which can surprise bite victims with their strength.